 In terms of data, white t-shirts are consistently in the top 3 colourways that customers choose.
-Not only do white tees double your profit, there’s a demand for designs on white from the customer.
+Not only do white tees increase your profit, there’s a demand for designs on white from the customer.
 It’s a no-brainer.

 When working with colour tees

 If you want to design a range, you might not want to have a wall of white – it’s important to mix it up and get a nice selection going.
 Or you might find that some designs work much better on colours and it’s worth choosing volume over profit per item.

 When you pick a coloured tee for your design, you’ll want to know which colours sell best to maximise your chances of making a sale as there is a slightly lower earning potential.